Please be ready with your application reference number starting with 'P'. For example P1234567

 Only when the offence meets this criterion, and the offender satisfies all other prescribed conditions will the court grant a diversion program.

-If you have submitted your national criminal history check to your employer, you no longer have to reveal anything personal to them.
+If you have submitted your Nationally Coordinated Criminal History Check to your employer, you no longer have to reveal anything personal to them.
 Your Police Check advises them on your relevant legal standings and interactions with the law.
 The Law supports that you do not disclose your diversion programs to any other person.

 However, if the court or the law makes it mandatory for an applicant to reveal any details of a Diversion program for a role, then you can disclose it to the party.